cmmid/cmmid.github.io/README.md

  5. **DON'T** edit the `---`s.
  6. if using the Github web editing interface, you can check the preview to ensure proper entry.
 Should see a table-like thing
  7. commit your changes

+# Adding new tags

+To add a new tag, two things are required:

+1. a topic page with the `tag_filter` matching that tag (see existing ones for an example)
+2. an entry in `_data/translations.yml` (only the id, matching the tag, and an `en-gb` version are required).

+Both of these must be in place before the new tag will be visible on the site.